-Because the lava flows out of shield volcanoes has higher viscosity it is usually capable of traveling greater distances than lava that erupts from either stratovolcanoes or cinder cone volcanoes.
-The sheets of lava are usually thinner as well, due to the fact that they travel longer distances and are hence distributed.
+Because the lava that flows out of shield volcanoes has a higher viscosity, it is usually capable of traveling greater distances than lava that erupts from either stratovolcanoes or cinder cone volcanoes.
+The sheets of lava are usually thinner as well, due to the fact that they travel longer distances and are, hence, distributed.
 This is what usually counts for their distinctive shield-like shape.

 Lava flows from shield volcanoes do not typically threaten human lives since they usually follow easy to predict paths.
 Yet since shield volcanoes frequently have eruptions that are prolonged, they can flow to areas a good distance away from the vent and damage structures.
 Lava flow from shield volcanoes frequently reaches local roadways as well, which can block them and prevent traffic.

 However, some shield volcanoes are classified as pyroclastic shields.
 This means that the slopes of the volcano were formed by the accumulation of chunks of material over many different eruptions.
 Eruptions of shield volcanoes can be explosive if water is able to get into the vent, or if some object obstructs vents.